mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 - Make sure that you do not have anything funny looking in your ROI, and reshape it if needed (for example exclude a bubble that you missed earlier and has created a lot of segmented noise).
 - Also check the z-stack: if the top or the bottom of the stack is devoid of any segmentation, it could mean that it was out of focus when acquired: you should exclude these empty slices thanks to the sliders in the GUI (at least two slices must be kept and the top slice number must be inferior to the bottom number).
-- Channel 3 displays the kept colocalizations, and channel 4 displays overlapping objects that were under the overlap threshold.
+- Channel 3 displays the kept co-localizations, and channel 4 displays overlapping objects that were under the overlap threshold.
 If you wish to change the threshold, select Yes and input the new threshold.
 - Add an optional comment if you need to record a note about this image

 7. If you have adjusted the ROI and wish to save and process it, click Yes when prompted (if you have not modified it the prompt will not appear).
 If you do not want to use this new ROI, Click "No" and the corrections will be performed using the original ROI.

 8. Corrections are then performed.
 The script will warn you if you still have empty slices remaining, and then will recalculate a corrected volume.
-If modifications of the ROI, z-stack or overlap threshold were performed, the script will also recount the objects and colocalizations in this modified stack and/or ROI, appending the original results file accordingly.
+If modifications of the ROI, z-stack or overlap threshold were performed, the script will also recount the objects and co-localizations in this modified stack and/or ROI, appending the original results file accordingly.
 The 3D ROIs of colocalizing objects will also be updated.

 9. You can compare the visualization images and repeat with the same image until satisfied, or proceed to the next one until you have reviewed all of your batch!